-To be completed if the visit includes activities or field studies 10 DE To be completed if the visit includes activities of field studies 11.
-Ao dventure Activities Licensing Authority (AALA) Licence to be completed if any activities are within the scope of the licensing regulations 11.1 AALA Reference number Date of expiry 11.2 Does the Licence held cover all planned activities, which are in the scope of AALA licensing?
-12. Ao ctivity Management to be completed about all activities 12.1 Do you have a policy for staff recruitment, training and assessment, which ensures that all staff with a responsibility for participants are competent to undertake their duties?
+SECTION C To be completed if the visit includes activities or field studies 11.
+A dventure Activities Licensing Authority (AALA) Licence to be completed if any activities are within the scope of the licensing regulations 11.1 1.1 AALA Reference number Date of expiry 11.2 Does the Licence held cover all planned activities, which are in the scope of AALA licensing? ctivity Management completed about all activities 12.1 Do you have a policy for staff recruitment, training and assessment, which ensures that all staff with a responsibility for participants are competent to undertake their duties?
 12.2 Do you maintain a written code of practice for activities, which is consistent with any relevant National Governing Body (NGB) (or equivalent organisation) guidelines and, if overseas, the relevant regulations of the country concerned?
 12.3 Do you confirm staff competence by appropriate AALA-recognised qualifications for any adventure activities to be undertaken, or have staff had their competence confirmed by an appropriately qualified and experienced technical adviser?
 12.4 Where there is no NGB or equivalent organisation for an activity, are operating procedures, staff training & assessment requirements explained in a code of practice?
 12.5 Will participants at all times have access to a person with a current first aid qualification, and are staff practised & competent in accident & emergency procedures?
 12.6 Do you make clear your expectations of how responsibilities for the supervision and welfare of participants are shared between your staff and visiting staff?
 12.7 Is all equipment used in activities suited to the task, adequately maintained in accordance with statutory requirements and current good practice, with records kept of maintenance checks as necessary?

 SECTION D

-To be completed by Tour Operators
+To be completed by T our Operators

 13. To our Operators

-Do you comply with the Package Holidays and Package Tours Regulations 1992, the Foreign Package Holidays (Tour Operators and Travel Agents) Order 2001 and the Package Travel and Linked Travel Arrangements Regulations 2018 including bonding to safeguard customers' monies?
+Package Holida with the Package Holidays with the Package Holidays was (Tour Operators and Traversangements Regulations 20 vel Agents) Order r 2001 and the Package Travel and

-13.2 Details of bonding (ATOL, ABTA, etc.)
+13.2 Details of bond ing (ATOL, ABTA, etc.)

-SECTION E
+completed if th ne visit includes an overseas al Guidance document 7q "C • ons" at https:/ '/oeapng.info

-To be completed if the visit includes an overseas expedition as defined in National Guidance document 7q "Overseas Expeditions" at https://oeapng.info
+verseas Expedit

-14. Overseas Expeditions
+14.1 Do you comply with British Standard BS88 48:2014?

-14.1 Do you comply with British Standard BS8848:2014?
+3.F.O.T.L 100DED

-SECTION F - ACCREDITATION
+SECTI ON F - ACCRED ITATION

-15. Details of any accreditations held by the Provider
+15. De etails of any acc reditations held by the Prov vider

-PROVIDER CONFIRMATION
+PROV IDER CONFIRM ATION

-I confirm that the details given above are correct, and that our organisation will give prior notification of any significant changes that might affect the safety and wellbeing of user groups.
+cails given above are correct, nat might affect the safety a - give prior notificatior n of any

-Signed Date
+Signe b Date

-Name Position
+Name !
+Position

 Name of Provider

-Address of Provider
+Addre ess of Provider

-Telephone Website
+Telepl none Website

 Email